 Most of the posts I have written on my blog(s) (or other posts I have contributed to 3rd sites) can be easily considered as evergreen content which, per se, can provide a solid base of continuous value provision to you as well as to new (and recurring) readers of your site!
 Besides, evergreen content is never out of fashion!

 But content repurposing serves many objectives more and is not be used just for the lack of new ideas!
 In my notebooks, I have a lot of notes focused on similar subjects!
 As the things are I cannot rewrite all the time my older posts trying to make a better argumentation, to improve the SEO results, or add one (or more) points, or reference.
 Something like that would be unproductive.

 What though can be done, is the “rewrite” old posts and repurpose them in a way that new posts and ideas and approaches can be produced!

 Content Repurpose.
 What an Idea!

-The content repurposing practice in simple term is when you use your old content and material in order to develop new content!
+The content repurposing practice in simple terms is when you use your old content and material in order to develop new content!
 Simple as that.
-Content repurpose can have many advantages.
+Content repurposing can have many advantages.

-Among them, the practice of content repurpose can provide you the opportunity to:
+Among them, the practice of content repurposing can provide you the opportunity to:

 - research more and re-check the validity of some ideas and/or approaches